 - One-Word Title: The album itself and "Taxman".

 - OOC Is Serious Business: In common with all the previous Beatles' albums there's a photo of the band on the cover, but for the first time, they aren't looking at the camera, but at each other.
 (Specifically, the other three are all looking at Ringo, who's looking past the camera and wearing sunglasses.)

 - Protagonist Title: "Eleanor Rigby" about a poor woman who dies alone and forgotten.

 - Protest Song: "Taxman" was a protest against the 95% taxes on the group's income in Britain.
-The lines "Let me tell you how it will be, it's one for you, nineteen for me" and "Should five percent appear too small, be glad that I don't take it all" weren't jokes or empty rhetoric.
-This was one of the reasons they started earning so much of their income in the United States, to be taxed at a lower rate.
+The lines "Let me tell you how it will be, it's one for you, nineteen for me" and "Should five percent appear too small, be glad that I don't take it all" weren't jokes or empty rhetoric in the mid-1960s, the highest tax band for income tax really was 95%.
+This was one of the reasons they started earning so much of their income in the United States, so they could be taxed at a lower rate.

 - Pun-Based Title:

 - The album's title is a wordplay on the type of handgun and the revolving motion of a record as it spins on the turntable.
 Nowadays though, this one might take a second to figure out.

 - Before settling on Revolver, the group went through several other Working Titles for the album.
 One (probably facetious) suggestion from Ringo was After Geography, a play on The Rolling Stones' Aftermath from earlier that year.